 For COVID-19 safety, all age-eligible youth and adults attending an indoor meeting or any trip must be fully vaccinated against COVID-19, barring a medical exemption.
 Once a youth turns age-eligible, a reasonable amount of time is allowed for becoming vaccinated and during that time, a Scout may continue to participate in troop activities.
-Masks are required indoors and during group activities.

-Update Added January 2022: "Fully vaccinated" means having received or receiving a COVID-19 booster shot when eligible.
-Medical-grade N95 or KN95/KF94 masks must be worn for troop meetings, activities and trips (except when actively eating or when sleeping); a supply of masks has been purchased for troop use.
-Rapid antigen tests must be taken by all participants prior to and during overnight trips; a supply has been purchased for troop use.
+Update Added March 2023: Masks are optional indoors and during group activities.
+A supply of masks has been purchased for troop use.
+Rapid antigen tests must be taken by all participants prior to overnight trips; a supply has been purchased for troop use.